tektutor/devops-march-2022/Day2/README.md

 192.168.254.130 worker1
 192.168.254.131 worker2
 ```
+The actual IP addresses might vary in your system, hence you need to replace above IP with your master, worker1 and worker2 IP addresses accordingly.

 ### Firewall configurations
 For summary of ports that must be opened, refer official Kubernetes documention https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/